 If baseball is America’s favorite pastime, country music may well be America’s favorite music genre.
 Country music has deep roots in America, and different country artists have taken the genre to new stylistic directions.

-Leading up to the 53rd Annual Country Music Association Awards—which airs Nov.
-13, 2019, on ABC and will be hosted by Carrie Underwood with guest hosts Reba McEntire and Dolly Parton—Stacker has compiled a list of the best country albums of all time as per Billboard’s Greatest of All Time Country Albums list.
+With the Academy of Country Music (ACM) Awards delayed until Sept.
+16, 2020, Stacker has compiled a list of the best country albums of all time as per Billboard’s Greatest of All-Time Country Albums list.
 These ratings are based on albums’ weekly performance on the Top Country Albums chart from January 1996 to June 2016.
 The albums are ranked by an inverse point system, meaning those that placed higher on the charts and spent more weeks in the top spots received higher rankings.

 You may also like: Richest country music stars